Robustness Certification for Point Cloud Models

 For the first part of 3DCertify, we propose two different methods for computing linear relaxations of the transformation function, each with different benefits and drawbacks: (a) a generalization of DeepG~\cite{balunovic2019certifying} from images to 3D point clouds, and (b) a novel framework based on first-order Taylor approximations.
 The DeepG generalization (\cref{sec:deepg}) computes asymptotically optimal constraints but is more expensive, especially for transformations with many parameters.
 In contrast, our Taylor relaxations (\cref{sec:taylor}) are fast to compute (in constant time), with minimal precision loss over the constraints from DeepG.

 For the second part, we leverage the state-of-the-art verifiers DeepPoly~\cite{singh2019abstract} and LiRPA~\cite{xu2020automatic}, which scale well to large networks in terms of computational complexity and certification performance.
 The key challenge in applying such verifiers to point cloud models is to precisely over-approximate the large, global max pool layer.
-Current 2D verifiers were designed for small pooling sizes and thus scale poorly to large pooling layers with thousands of inputs.
+Current 2D verifiers were designed for small pooling sizes and thus are imprecise for large pooling layers with thousands of inputs.
 We address this challenge by designing a more precise max pool relaxation, which we present in \cref{sec:maxpool}.

 \paragraph{Notation}